chaturec/chaturbate-recorder-and-downloader/README.md

 2. **Required KB/s**: Recommended minimum download speed for video.

-3. **Recording Speed**: The ratio of your current download speed to the recommended download speed.
+3. **Recording speed**: The ratio of your current download speed to the recommended download speed.

 4. **Average KB/s**: Your average download speed for video.

 5. **Average recording speed**: The ratio of your average download speed to the recommended download speed.
 In order for the full video download to be successful, this number should be approximately 1.0x or higher.

-6. **Download Queue**: Number of segment files queued for download.
+6. **Download queue**: Number of segment files queued for download.
 If this number increases, it means that your current download speed is lower than the recommended download speed.

-7. **Recording Status**: Recording status or recording recommendation.
+7. **Recording status**: Recording status or recording recommendation.
 Possible values for the recording status field are:
     - *Starting*: The download is just starting.
     - *Downloading*: The download successfully runs.
     - *Not available*: The performer is currently unavailable, and the download will resume once the performer is available again.